Gayatri-2017/Hackathonistas_TelegramGroup/README.md

 ### Check out the list of various Hackathons you may consider participating [here](https://github.com/ayonroy2000/Hackathonistas_TelegramGroup/blob/master/Hackathons.md) .

+## What is a hackathon ?

+A hackathon is an event which is being organized for a certain duration where people come together to solve problems with digital means and present them to each other.In short terms it`s a party full of people who share a passion for technology.

+## Why you should attend a hackathon ?

+Attending a hackathon is a good way to grow your professional network and show off your talents to prospective employers.

+### Check out the complete Hackathon Handbook [here](https://www.hackerearth.com/hackathon/).

 ## Eligibility for joining the group

 Everyone is eligible, even people who've never participated in any hackathon , never coded before ( Documenting things also require a person ) etc. and are ready to strive on an awesome journey of building things within a short span of time !!